-- \ Carefully read and follow the manufacturer's instructions for using your particular device as devices may vary. - \ Shave or trim the hair around the penis so you get a good suction seal and the hair does not catch in the device. - \ Always try and get your penis as full or hard as you can before placing it in the device. - \ Lubricate the penis and the device. - \ Make sure only the penis is placed in the device.
-The testicles and scrotum should not be in the device. - \ Pump 2-3 times and stop.
+- Carefully read and follow the manufacturer's instructions for using your particular device as devices may vary. - Shave or trim the hair around the penis so you get a good suction seal and hair does not catch in device. - Always try and get your penis as full or hard as you can before placing it in the device. - Lubricate penis and device. - Gravity is helpful; if possible stand or be in an upright position when working with the vacuum device. - Make sure only the penis is placed in the device.
+The testicles and scrotum should be pulled free of the device at the start and when readjusting with suction releases. - Pump 1-3 times and stop.
 Let the penis fill with blood for a few seconds and then pump a few times and stop.
+Do not rush; give about 4-5 counts between every 1-3 pumps.
 Repeat this process until the penis is uniformly full.
-Do not over pump.
+Do not over-pump.
 You will feel pressure, but the process should not be painful.
-If you feel pain, hit the release button and pull the penis free of the device.
+If you feel pain or the penis is not filling uniformly, or other tissue is pulling into the device, hit the release button and pull the penis free of the device (this is a suction release and may need to be repeated multiple times).
 Put the penis back in the device immediately and start over.
 You can also try a partial release by momentarily pressing the release button, but sometimes this may not work as well.
-You may need to do multiple releases to get the penis to fill properly to a full erection without pain. - \ If the penis is getting too thick at the base and the blood is not flowing up to the head of the penis, hit the release button and pull the penis free of the device to completely break the suction.
-Immediately put the penis back inside the device and start pumping again.
-You can also try a partial release as noted above.
-Multiple partial or full releases may be needed to create an even, uniform erection that lifts off the bottom of the cylinder.
+You may need to do multiple releases (20-40 releases) to get the penis to fill properly and evenly all the way down into the head and throughout the shaft to a full erection without pain (every time it hurts, you should release the suction). - Again, if the penis is getting too thick at the base and the blood is not flowing up to the head of the penis, press the release button and pull the penis free of the device to completely break the suction.
+Immediately put the penis back inside the device and start pumping